 - Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted in to a certificate program.

-A Master of Library and Information Science degree or a master’s degree in a closely related field such as computer science, educational technology, or history with a minimum of a 3.0 grade point average is required for admission.
+A Master of Library and Information Science degree or a master’s degree in a closely related or allied field such as computer science, educational technology, or history with a minimum of a 3.0 grade point average is required for admission.

 Credits and Courses